NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-init/README.md

 The Batch Initializer assumes that the Batch Single Docker container has been deployed to ECR and the AWS Batch infrastructure has been appropriate deployed via CloudFormation.
 For more information on Batch Single, see the README.md in the `AIDA-Interchange-Format/docker/batch-single` directory.
 For more information on deploying the AWS Batch infrastructure with CloudFormation, see the README.md in `AIDA-Interchange-Format/infrastructure` directory.

-## Batch Intializer
+## Batch Initializer

 The Batch Initializer Docker image is responsible for taking in a single AIF Validation archive submission, running validation on the submission contents and format, and submitting jobs to AWS Batch for validation.
 Also included in this repository is the Batch Scheduler Docker image.
-Batch Scheduler Docker is an extension of the Batch Initializter and is used for running Batch initializations on more than one AIF Validation archive submission that is stored on S3.
+Batch Scheduler Docker is an extension of the Batch Initializer and is used for running Batch initializations on more than one AIF Validation archive submission that is stored on S3.
 See [Batch Scheduler](#Batch-Scheduler).

 ### Building Batch Initialization Docker image